cabforum/servercert/docs/EVG.md

   (A)  **Legal Existence:**  Verify that the Applicant is engaged in business under the name submitted by the Applicant in the Application.

-  (B)  **Organization Name:**  Verify that the Applicant's formal legal name as recognized by the Registration Authority in the Applicant's Jurisdiction of Registration matches the Applicant's name in the EV Certificate Request.
+  (B)  **Organization Name:**  Verify that the Applicant's formal legal name as recognized by the Registration Agency in the Applicant's Jurisdiction of Registration matches the Applicant's name in the EV Certificate Request.

   (C)  **Registration Number:**  Attempt to obtain the specific unique Registration Number assigned to the Applicant by the Registration Agency in the Applicant's Jurisdiction of Registration.
 Where the Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant's date of Registration.